MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/tutorial-flow.md

     ![Screenshot of the main Power Automate page, showing the selection of templates.](media/tutorial-flow-templates.png)

-1. Search for "Cloud App Security" and select **Run antivirus scan using Windows Defender upon a Cloud App Security alert**.
+1. Search for "Defender for Cloud Apps" and select **Run antivirus scan using Windows Defender upon a Defender for Cloud Apps alert**.

     ![Screenshot of the templates Power Automate page, showing the search results.](media/tutorial-flow-templates-search.png)